-During the coronavirus pandemic, SHIP offices are open and continue to provide assistance with Medicare in safe, creative, and socially distanced ways.
+During the Covid-19 pandemic, SHIP offices are open and continue to provide assistance with Medicare in safe, socially distanced ways.

-Get Medicare help from free state counseling programs
+Get Medicare advice from free state counseling programs

 When it’s time to choose Medicare healthcare or prescription drug plans, you might be wishing for some expert advice.